KentStateWeb/rwd/class/assignments/project-summary.md

 <a class="button small" href="/class/assignments/wireframes">View Wireframe Project</a>

+###  6:  Technical and Usability Testing Plan

+* You'll prepare a testing plan for your prototypes, having some real users perform some simple tasks
+* You'll see how the site renders on different browsers and devices, and make adjustments.
+* You'll run performance tests to see how you can optimize and improve your prototype

+<a class="button small" href="/class/assignments/testing">View Testing Project</a>

-###  6:  HTML/CSS Final Prototype/Templates
+###  7:  HTML/CSS Final Prototype/Templates

 * Using your content templates, you'll begin to add CSS styling to your CSS
 * You'll create some repeatable template elements using Jekyll
 * You'll determine how each repeatable element looks and functions

 <a class="button small" href="/class/assignments/templates">View Template Project</a>

-###  7:  Technical and Usability Testing

-* You'll test your prototypes with some real users, having them perform some simple tasks
-* You'll see how the site renders on different browsers and devices, and make adjustments.
-* You'll run performance tests to see how you can optimize and improve your prototype

-<a class="button small" href="/class/assignments/testing">View Testing Project</a>

 ### 8:  HTML/CSS Style Guide and Patterns